 “21 When I saw among the spoils a goodly Babylonish garment, and two hundred shekels of silver, and a wedge of gold of fifty shekels weight, then I coveted them, and took them; and, behold, they are hid in the earth in the midst of my tent, and the silver under it.”

 Achan was different than Joseph.
-Achan was tempted but he did not flee from it, and what happened?
-Achan and his family were put to death.
-When we sin today, we in essence die.
-We no longer have communion with God.
+When Achan became tempted, he did not flee, and what happened?
+The Israelites put Achan and his family to death.
+When we sin today, we, in essence, die, and we no longer have communion with God.

-Our last example is the one our Lord Himself, Jesus, left for us to learn from.
-When Jesus was tempted by the devil, what did He do?
-Jesus said, “Get thee behind me Satan!”
-In other words, get out of here devil!
+Our last example is our Lord Himself.
+When the devil tempted Jesus, what did He do?
+Jesus said, “Get thee behind me, Satan!”
+In other words, get out of here, devil!
 I am sure Jesus was not timid about this either.
 Instead, Jesus was forceful and commanding.
 He rebuked the devil amid temptation.
 Jesus knew we would experience temptation, so He taught us to pray in this way:

 “13 And lead us not into temptation, but deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”